hengyizhangcn/resignTool/README.md

 # resignTool
 resign app command line tool

+## Please to be sure that the the distribution certificate with private key be installed beforehand in local environment!!

 This tool can be used to resign the ipa with new embeded mobileprovision, or just change the version of ipa.

 > There are four options: